-About Image Tech for Dancers™
+About Image Tech for Dancers

-IMAGE TECH for dancers™, or ITD™ is a weight bearing physical and mental preparation for a dancer to use before a technique class.
+IMAGE TECH (IT) is a weight-bearing, somatic technique consisting of standing exercises that increase awareness, alignment, and stability while preparing dancers for vertical dance techniques.
+It focuses on imagery to create energetic directions.
 It was originally created to connect the dots between Alexander Technique, the work of Irene Dowd, and ballet class.
 The method addresses how one incorporates the important information of these supplemental techniques into their body while standing and provides significant groundwork for dancing.

 Synthesizing what has been studied and taught to dancers over the past 20 years to enhance their training, for me, this is inclusive of Alexander Technique, anatomical applications from Irene Dowd, kinesiology, physical therapy and proprioceptive exercises.
 My goal has been to integrate this vast body of knowledge into something practical and useable.
 IT brings the application of “the best” of the aforementioned tools, neuro-science and biomechanical understanding into the classroom to prepare dancers for their classes.
 It is composed of an organized sequence of standing exercises to precede the rigors of vertical, weigh-bearing technique classes such as ballet, jazz, Horton, Graham, Limón, and Cunningham.
 The codified order and language was created to be used daily, though even a short 5-10 minutes can set up a more experienced dancer for their day.
 IT in practice is a methodology that can be applied throughout the entirety of the dance class.